Cai-group/Onboarding/README.md

 ## About Us

-Our lab is dedicated to understand the patterns and processes of angiosperm evolution via the integrative application of fieldwork, wetlab techniques, and biodiversity informatics.
+Our lab is dedicated to understanding the patterns and processes of angiosperm evolution via the integrative application of fieldwork, wetlab techniques, and biodiversity informatics.
 We strive to foster an inclusive and collaborative environment where curiosity thrives, and innovative research flourishes.

 ## Onboarding Process